Woman’s Biggest Husband Is The Moon

 I look at Taylor.
-I felt recharged today, the last day of outdoor gaming, and I tackled him to the earth with a ruthlessness that surprised me.
+I had felt recharged today, the last day of outdoor gaming, and I tackled him to the earth with a ruthlessness which surprised me.
 I am serious about this.

 I night crawl to my parents, over an empty, windless and boxed-in estate.
-Through the council-approved personal gate, forcing a new key into the loose barrel of the door.
-It’s dislocating, not how things have changed but how they’re stayed the same.
+Through the council-approved bolt-on gate, forcing a new key into the loose barrel of the door.
+It’s dislocating, not how things have changed but how they’ve stayed just the same.
 The same nut-coloured telephone stand, the same wan Eire map, that listless oval mirror.
 Nodes of corn, shillelagh-shaped.

 I swim the narrow stairs I used to jump as a child.
 As I approach my room, a line of light at my feet suggesting life inside.
 And behind it I find my mother, sitting up in my bed with a magazine on her lap.
 Sonic the Hedgehog and Tails still preside like a Madonna with Child.

 She doesn’t stop reading.
 “I get a bit of peace.
 Any old thing has me turning.
 Are you still sorting out your sock drawer?
 Since your you-know-what?”